-The Department of Public Safety is located on the ground floor of Cullen Hall.
+The Department of Public Safety is located in the basement of Cullen dorm.
 Public Safety officers are on duty 24 hours a day, 7 days a week, 365 days a year.
 Officers conduct foot, bike and vehicular patrols of the entire campus.
 The department aids in the enforcement of federal, state, and local statutes, as well as Washington College regulations.
 All officers work closely with the local and state jurisdictions and information on criminal activity is shared among agencies when appropriate.
 To call campus safety, dial ext.
 7810 from an on-campus landline phone or 410-778-7810 from off-campus or a cell phone.
 Dial 911 to call local police, ambulance and/or fire services in case of an emergency.
+Always have public safety's number in your phone, it is SUPER helpful!